GreptimeTeam/docs/docs/v0.5/en/user-guide/write-data/sql.md

 +-----------+---------------------+------+--------+
 ```

-Note that you **cannot omit** the `memory` column if you only want to update the `cpu` column.
+Note that you **cannot omit** the other columns in the `INSERT INTO` statement if you only want to update one column.
+If you omit the other columns,
-Doing so will overwrite the `memory` column with the default value.
+they will be overwritten with the default values.
 For example:

 ```sql
 INSERT INTO monitor (host, ts, cpu)